logdna/logdna-agent-v2/docs/OPENSHIFT.md

 # LogDNA Agent on OpenShift

-The agent is supported for OpenShift&reg 4.5 and newer.
+The agent is supported for Red Hat OpenShift:registered: 4.5 and newer.

 ## Table of Contents